gvwilson/sdxjs/en/src/file-interpolator/index.md

 By convention,
 a search path is written as a colon-separated list of directories on Unix or using semi-colons on Windows.
-If the path to an included starts with `./`, we look for it locally;
+If the path to an included file starts with `./`, we look for it locally;
 if not,
 we go through the directories in the search path in order